doctorfree/nvim-lazyman/README.md

-To update a previously installed Lazyman Neovim configuration execute `lazyman -U -N <nvimdir>` to update the Neovim configuration in `~/.config/<nvimdir>`, `lazyman -U -A` to update all configurations, or `lazyman -U` to update the `nvim-lazyman` configuration.
+To update a previously installed Lazyman Neovim configuration execute `lazyman -U -N <nvimdir>` to update the Neovim configuration in `~/.config/<nvimdir>`, `lazyman -U -A` to update all configurations, or `lazyman -U` to update the `nvim-Lazyman` configuration.
 Updates retrieve any newly modified files from the respective Github repository while preserving local modifications.
 Note, if a file has been modified both locally and in the repository then it will not be updated and retain